 Getting in touch

 If you’d like to chat with us about having your special piece of jewellery (ruby encrusted or not) handmade by us, feel free to get in touch by email or phone.
-You can also check out our other work in our gallery or on Instagram and Facebook.
+You can also check out our other work via our Instagram feed.

 Ethical Jewellery Australia is an online engagement and wedding ring specialist.
 Every ring is custom designed and made to order.